WilliamY97/LearningJournal/Coding Questions/Two Pointers/README.md

 ### 1. Meeting (Sum or Array)
 Having two pointers approach each other from left and right side
 ### 2. Forwarding (List, Tail, Window, or Fast&Slow)
+Iteration of two pointers usually from left to right together
 ### 3. Two Arrays
+Makes usage of two arrays to solve issue

 ## Meeting